English

 Note

-You need to enable the I²C component in your ESPHome configuration:
+1. Enable the I²C component in the ESPHome configuration:

 # Example configuration entry for ESP32